Author’s H-Index

 • Computes citation statistics and related documents for all articles cited in the database, not just the indexed articles.

-Different disciplines have different standards for citation.
+Different disciplines have different standards for citations.

 • Disciplines that use more references per paper are expected to have a higher index.

-• Coverage in different disciplines is not the same in different sources.
+• Coverage in different disciplines is not the same in different sources:

 • Journals indexed in the WOS cover mainly the core disciplines in the natural sciences.